devcontainers/spec/proposals/devcontainer-features.md

 If any of the following properties are provided in the feature's `devcontainer-feature.json`, or the user's `devcontainer.json`, the order indicated by the propert(ies) are respected.

-- `runsAfter` property defined as part of `devcontainer-feature.json`.
+- `installsAfter` property defined as part of `devcontainer-feature.json`.
 - `id`.

 The tool uses the `runsAfter` property to intelligently manage this order and ensure that if there are relationships between the features, they are respected.